Inman first published an earlier version of this story in January 2021. This post was updated on Friday, January 7, 2022.

 Other examples of companies with novel health care programs include Compass, which in 2018 partnered with human resources company IdilusHR to offer coverage, and Homesmart, which teamed up with human resources firm Resourcing Edge for a benefits offering.

 Other companies have jumped on this bandwagon as well.
 The overall picture that emerges — both from these newer firms and from the legacy brands’ emerging options — is one in which real estate companies are increasingly touting benefits as one of their selling points.
-And while no one has a crystal ball, it’s easy to imagine a future in which benefits play a bigger and bigger role in recruiting and retention.
-If that were to happen, the competition could theoretically improve the quality of benefits as well.
+As a result, it’s easy to imagine a future in which benefits play a bigger and bigger role in recruiting and retention.

 Not every company has a dedicated resource page on their benefits, but for more information on working at these firms, including in some cases resources on their insurance packages, visit these sites: